-My college friend Meg, an advanced mom and author of The Rug Merchant (link provided for those who are looking to read quality fiction that is not about babies), emailed me to ask for tips on replicating this activity for her sister’s shower.
+My college friend Meg, an experienced mom and author of The Rug Merchant (link provided for those who are looking to read quality fiction that is not about babies), emailed me to ask for tips on replicating this activity for her sister’s shower.

-- Also insert a piece of wax paper between the two layers of the clothing so that the artwork does not bleed through.
+- Use wax paper as a non-stick surface to put fabric paint on and dab with your paint brushes.
+Also insert a piece of wax paper between the two layers of the clothing so that the artwork does not bleed through.

-- Use a Sharpie to put each guest’s initials on the tag of the onesie they decorated so that mom knows who they’re from
+- Use a Sharpie to put each guest’s initials on the tag of the onesie they decorated so that mom knows who they’re from.

-- Set up a clothing line with clothes pins so that the finished work can be displayed and appreciated while it dries
+- Set up a clothing line with clothespins so that the finished work can be displayed and appreciated while it dries.

 - When the onesies are dry (24 hours), fold them neatly, stack them and tie with a ribbon.
 Deliver them to the new mom.